-New Zealand Cassis:
+New Zealand Blackcurrants:

 The King of Berries

-However, New Zealand Cassis aren’t only packed with healthy nutrition.
+However, New Zealand Blackcurrants aren’t only packed with healthy nutrition.
 They are also packed with a great taste and a wonderful fragrance.
 The berries have a refreshing flavor that Europeans and New Zealanders have long found appealing.
-In New Zealand Cassis is used in baking, as part of the main meal to complement meats like lamb and steak, as a dessert, as well as a juice, in jams and as a home remedy.
+In New Zealand Blackcurrants is used in baking, as part of the main meal to complement meats like lamb and steak, as a dessert, as well as a juice, in jams and as a home remedy.

-The best Cassis in the World
+The best Blackcurrants in the World

-New Zealand Cassis Are Rich in Nutrition!
+New Zealand Blackcurrants Are Rich in Nutrition!